-1. Walks: Every day.
-Exercise is essential (and should really be mandatory) for dogs.
-Choose the exercise type and intensity that best suits the needs of your mate.
-A young energetic dog may need 1 hour once or twice daily of exercise, whilst your more senior pet may just benefit from going around the block, or past a few houses twice daily.
-If you can’t do it, there are so many options available for help, such as from a helpful dog loving neighbour to dog walkers and doggy day care centres.
+Daily exercise is essential for dogs.
+The exercise type and intensity must best suit the needs of your pet.
+A young energetic dog may need one hour once or twice daily of exercise, whilst an elder pet may just benefit from going around the block, or up a few houses twice daily.
+Access to a large yard with the same old smells is no substitute to all the new sights and smells during a walk on the streets.

-4. Feed in slow release devices: Especially if you are out and about but your mate is at home.
-In the wild dogs forage and hunt for their food but typically we just provide it in a bowl, taking away the fun and time spent finding the food.
+It’s great to increase the time taken to acquire and eat food.
+In the wild dogs forage and hunt for their food where we typically just provide it in a bowl, taking away the fun and time spent finding the food.
 By giving them something to do whilst getting the reward (their meal!) you have alleviated their boredom and helped them burn some energy so they are happier to rest later.

-7. Regular training: Keep the training up beyond puppy school.
+Keep the training going beyond puppy school.
 A daily ritual of 10 minutes of training with positive reinforcement or teaching a new trick or game is a great way to spend time together and strengthen your bond.

-9. Operation calm: By managing our own anxiety and stress, and creating a calm, consistent environment for our dogs to live in, we are in turn allowing them to be calm and happy.
-This may sound strange, but a stressed parent will create a stressed dog.
+When we are stressed, not surprisingly, so are our pets.
+By managing our own stress, and creating a calm, consistent environment for our dogs to live in, we are in turn allowing them to be calm and happy.